thejsway/thejsway/manuscript/chapter22.md

 ![Expected result](images/chapter22-07.png)

+!!! note

-> You can test your code by using the GitHub logins of prominent JS community members like `brendaneich` (JavaScript's father), `douglascrockford` or `vjeux`.
+    You can test your code by using the GitHub logins of prominent JS community members like `brendaneich` (JavaScript's father), `douglascrockford` or `vjeux`.

-### Star Wars universe
+### Star Wars planets

-The open [Star Wars API](https://swapi.co/) has all the Star Wars data you've ever wanted.
+The open [Star Wars API](https://swapi.dev/) has all the Star Wars data you've ever wanted.
 In this exercise, you'll show information about some of the planets in the  universe.

 Here is the starting HTML code.